Strengthening National Security and Economic Prosperity Through Enhanced Sovereign Capability

 Increase R&D Investment in Australia

-• Government Commitment: Allocate additional funding to defence-specific R&D to match or surpass investments made by global Defence primes.
+• Government Commitment: Allocate additional funding to defence-specific R&D to match or surpass investments made by global Primes.

 Foster Collaboration Between Primes, SMEs, and Government